Tham Luang cave rescue: Team members

-The members of the trapped team were as follows:
+There were 12 children and one adult trapped in the cave, as follows:

-The assistant coach and three of the boys had no nationality.
-Head coach Nopparat explained that they are from tribes in an area that extends across Thailand, Myanmar, Laos, and China.
-This region has no clear borders and people are not assigned passports.
-Their statelessness deprived them of basic benefits and rights, including the possibility to leave the Chiang Rai province.
+At the time of the rescue, the assistant coach and three of the boys had no nationality.
+Head coach Nopparat explained that they are from tribes in an area known as the "Golden Triangle", which extends across parts of Thailand, Myanmar, Laos and Southwestern China.
+This region has no clear borders and the people are not assigned passports.
+Their statelessness deprived them of basic benefits and rights, including the liberty to leave Chiang Rai province.
 "To get nationality is the biggest hope for the boys", head coach Nopparat said.
 "In the past, these boys have problems travelling to play matches outside of Chiang Rai because of their nationless status."
-Following the team's rescue, Thai officials promised to provide the three boys and the coach with legal assistance in obtaining Thai citizenship, a process which they said could take up to six months.
-On 26 September, the boys and the coach were granted Thai citizenship.
+Following the team's rescue, Thai officials promised to provide the three boys and the coach with legal assistance in obtaining Thai citizenship, a process that could take up to six months.
+The four were granted Thai citizenship on 26 September 2018.

-Search and contact
+Search

-British caver Vern Unsworth, who lives in Chiang Rai and has detailed knowledge of the cave complex, was scheduled to make a solo venture into the cave on 24 June when he received a call about the missing boys.
+British caver Vernon Unsworth, who lives in Chiang Rai and has knowledge of the cave complex, was scheduled to make a solo venture into the cave on 24 June when he received a call about the missing boys.
 Unsworth advised the Thai government to request assistance from the British Cave Rescue Council (BCRC).
 On 25 June, Thai Navy SEALs divers arrived and began searching the cave.
 A Thai Navy SEAL said the water was so murky that even with lights they could not see where they were going underwater.
 After continuous rain, which further flooded the entrance, the search had to be temporarily interrupted.
-On 27 June, three BCRC cave divers arrived with specialist equipment including HeyPhone radios, followed by separate teams of open water divers.
-On 28 June, a United States Air Force team from the 320th Special Tactics Squadron, the 31st Rescue Squadron, and the 353rd Special Operations Group joined them.
-By 29 June, an Australian Federal Police team of Specialist Response Group divers had arrived and on Sunday a Chinese team of divers from the Beijing Peaceland Foundation.
+On 27 June, three BCRC cave divers arrived with specialist equipment including HeyPhone radios, followed by separate teams of open-water divers.
+On 28 June, a United States Air Force team—reportedly United States Air Force Pararescuemen from the 320th Special Tactics Squadron, the 31st Rescue Squadron, and the 353rd Special Operations Group—joined them.
+By 29 June, an Australian Federal Police team of Specialist Response Group divers had arrived, followed by a Chinese team of divers from the Beijing Peaceland Foundation on Sunday, 1 July.

 Meanwhile, policemen with sniffer dogs searched the surface above for shaft openings that could provide alternative entrances to the cave system below.
 Drones and robots were also used in the search, but no technology existed to scan for people deep underground.